ChickenProp/chickenprop.github.com/drafts/improving-goimports.md

 In the second mode, this tool checks for commented out import lines, and tells you whether it found any (or optionally deletes them).
 It can be called in commit hooks, to prevent such lines from cluttering up a repository.

 This seems to me like it would be an improvement on the status quo.

+[^semantics]: At least, they don't look like they do.
+Not knowing Go, it's conceivable that one or both could.
+If the second can have different effects than the first, then the devs' recommendation seems particularly bad.
+In that case, if a `var _ = unused.Item` line shows up in a codebase, it's *probably* a mistake - but you can't be sure without checking, which takes much longer.